The Right to a Speedy Denial

 It's not merely that Arim

-did it, you know, did a dumb thing, got a ticket, unfortunate, no one got hurt.
+did it, you know, did a dumb thing, got a ticket.
+Unfortunate.

 Since it's not a big deal, you know, I don't feel like I should have to tolerate this feeling for the rest of my life of never knowing who it was.